ibm-cloud-docs/billing-usage/infra_usage.md

 # Viewing usage for your classic infrastructure resources
 {: #infra-usage}

-You can view your usage for classic infrastructure devices and services by going to **Manage > Billing and usage**.
+You can view your device usage and service purchases for classic infrastructure devices and services by going to **Manage > Billing and usage**.
 {:shortdesc}

 ## Viewing billing and usage information